|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 New Mexico at the turn of the century, and in flashback the 1880s

-A noirish, melodramatic psychological western told mostly in flashback, and noted for cinematographer James Wong Howe's film-noir chiaroscuro photography and Max Steiner's musical score.
+A noirish, melodramatic psychological western was told mostly in flashback, and noted for cinematographer James Wong Howe's film-noir chiaroscuro (black and white) photography and Max Steiner's musical score.

-With Robert Mitchum in an early role as anti-hero, orphaned Jeb Rand with a haunted past (highlighted by nightmares of boots with jangling spurs and flashes of light) who witnessed the murder of his family as a young boy.
+Robert Mitchum starred in an early role (his first lead role) as anti-hero, orphaned Jeb Rand, "pursued" by a haunted past (highlighted by nightmares of boots with jangling spurs and flashes of light, seen in flashbacks to the 1880s).
+He had witnessed the murder of his entire family as a young boy by a mysterious stranger, and suffered from repressed memories.
+[Note: There appeared to be a long-running feud between two families - the Rand family, and the Callum family.]

 Fort Apache (1948)